linux4sam/libplanes/README.md

 If you have doxygen installed, you can generate the API documentation by running:

-    make doc
+    make docs

-The resulting documentation will be in the doc directory.
+The resulting documentation will be in the docs directory.

 ## Python Bindings